Current News and Collaborations (last updated 2 July, 2008)

 Digital Himalaya Project team present at IATS conference

 The four founding members of the Digital Himalaya Project attended the 10th Seminar of the International Association of Tibetan Studies (IATS) at Oxford, between September 6th and 12th, 2003.
-Organised by Dr. Charles Ramble, this 10th seminar was the largest IATS gathering to date with a specific room earmarked for digital projects and online initiatives.
+Organised by Dr Charles Ramble, this 10th seminar was the largest IATS gathering to date with a specific room earmarked for digital projects and online initiatives.
 Together with our partners at THDL, the Digital Himalaya team made presentations to conference goers throughout the week.

 (July - August 2003)